 There's a Festival participation fee that can vary depending on the capacity of the venue, and whether your event is live, digital or both.
-This needs to be paid when you finalise you're show submission on Eventotron, before 14th October 2020.
+This needs to be paid when you finalise you're show submission on Eventotron.

 How can I win an Award?

 When submitting your show on Eventotron, you can tick a box to be considered for an Award.
-2 tickets will be taken off sale automatically to make sure that 2 members of the Award Panel can attend.
+Two tickets will be taken off sale automatically to make sure that two members of the Award Panel can attend.
 The panel select the nominees and winners after the Festival, and the Ceremony usually takes places 3 or 4 weeks after the Festival.
 More details here.

 When will I get my ticket money?

-The ticket settlements are sent in April.
+The ticket settlements are sent in April after the Festivals.
 Make sure you submit the correct bank details on Eventotron when submitting your show to avoid any delay.
 If your promoter registers your show, then it is likely that they will get the ticket settlement from us, before redistributing to the acts.
 Each venue and promoter works differently, so make sure you understand who gets what income at the end of the Festival before registering your show.